Autoscale Service Engines

 - BGP-based horizontal scaling of SEs in a group

-Generally, when when a virtual service is scaled out to four SEs, that is, one primary SE and three secondary SEs packet processing capacity of primary SEs becomes a bottleneck and there are marginal benefits of scaling out virtual service to a 5th SE.
+For instance, when a virtual service is scaled out to four SEs, that is, one primary SE and three secondary SEs, the packet processing capacity of the primary SE hits a bottleneck and there are only marginal benefits to scaling out the virtual service to a fifth Service Engine.

-Indeed, both methods can be used in combination.
-Native scaling requires no changes to the first SE, but instead relies on distributing load to additional others.
-It is completely self-contained; scaling capacity requires no changes elsewhere within the network or applications.
-The rest of this article focuses on native scaling.
+Both horizontal methods can be used in combination.
+Native scaling requires no changes to the first SE, but instead relies on distributing load to the additional SEs.
+The scaling capacity requires no changes within the network or applications.

 During a normal steady state, all traffic may be handled by a single SE.
 The MAC address of this SE will respond to any Address Resolution Protocol (ARP) requests.